UEFA Women's Champions League winner Alex Greenwood joined City in September 2020.

 Internationally, Greenwood made her debut for England in 2014 against Finland in the Cyprus Cup – a tournament the Lionesses won just a year later – before figuring prominently as the team secured a third-place finish in the 2015 FIFA Women’s World Cup.

-Boasting 46 caps for the national team, the left-back also helped England to SheBelieves Cup success in 2019 alongside being an integral member of the side who reached the semi-finals of the World Cup in the same year.
+Boasting more than 50 caps for the national team, the left-back also helped England to SheBelieves Cup and Arnold Clark Cup success alongside being an integral member of the side who reached the semi-finals of the World Cup.

-And after a season in France, Greenwood makes her return to the Barclays FA Women’s Super League with City, penning a three-year deal and donning the number 27 shirt.
+And after a season in France, Greenwood made her return to the Barclays FA Women’s Super League with City, penning a three-year deal and donning the number 27 shirt.